-The Baccalaureate Student Handbook provides information on the official policies and procedures of the School of Nursing related to students enrolled in the baccalaureate program.
-Pre-nursing students should consult the School of Nursing for current information regarding admission to the major.
+The RN to BSN Student Handbook provides information on the official policies and procedures of the School of Nursing related to students who are currently licensed as a registered nurse in California seeking a baccalaureate degree in nursing (BSN).

 The School of Nursing began in 1957, and the first class graduated in 1962.
 Nursing is one of the six departments in the College of Health and Human Services.